M.A.T. in History

 The GRE examination is not required for M.A.T. applicants.

-Deadline is March 1 for matriculation in the Fall semester.
+Deadline is March 1 for matriculation in the Fall semester and September 15 for matriculation in the spring semester.

 Before proceeding beyond nine credits of graduate study, please review the list of Graduate Program Requirements.